Yawning is a symptom of adderall,

 At his age I’d seen two speech therapists

-and sat at the same sort of table he’s at now,
+and sat at the same sort of table, wearing

-Three hours a week is more than I can bear,
+But two hours is more than I can bear,

 wading through worksheet after worksheet.

-and when I teach him what a spyglass is,
+But when I tell him what a spyglass is,

 His yawn inflates my own unsatisfying yawn,